PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 	ssh ec2-user@public_ip_address

++ NOTE: ec2-user is NOT a placeholder for you user name.

 ## Copy data to your instance
 To start running experiments, you'll probably want some data to work with.